nellore/vickitrix/README.md

         python vickitrix configure

     This allows you to create (or overwrite) a profile with a name of your choice.
 (Entering nothing makes the profile name `default`, which is nice because then you won't have to specify the profile name at the command line when you `vickitrix trade`.)
-You'll be asked to enter credentials from the browser tabs you left open in Preliminaries, so do that.
+You'll be asked to enter credentials from the browser tabs you left open in Preliminaries.
+You'll also be asked to enter a password, which you'll need every time you `vickitrix trade`.
 4. Edit the rules in `vickirules.py` so they do what you want. `vickirules.py` creates a Python list of dictionaries called `rules`, where each dictionary has the following keys:
     * `handle`: the Twitter handle the rule refers to
     * `action`: either `buy` or `sell`